sumikkowritescode/raytracer/README.md

 - (In the far future Realtime Raytracing with a scene editor; extend this task to smaller ones when this comes closer)

 ## Compiling instructions
+The project is dependent on yaml-cpp.
+On OSX/Linux you need to install the `yaml-cpp` package first.
+On Windows the libraries are already included.
 Generate the project with CMake and compile.

 ## Usage instructions